protocolbuffers/protobuf/trunk/README.txt

 ============

 This package is a beta.
-This means that API may change in an incompatible way in the future.
+This means that API may change in an incompatible way in the future (however, the wire format will *not* change).
 It's unlikely that any big changes will be made, but we can make no promises.
-Expect a non-beta release sometime in August 2008.
+Expect a non-beta release in late August 2008.

 C++ Installation - Unix
 =======================